How to Get Cat Poop Stains & Smells Out of a Carpet: 4 Practical Options

 - Put the mixture in a spray bottle.

-- Spray the entire area where the cat poop stain is.
-But do not saturate it with water as this can cause more problems.
+- Spray the entire area, but do not saturate it with water since it can cause more problems.

-- Then, allow it to sit for an hour before vacuuming it back up with your vacuum cleaner.
+- Then, allow it to sit for an hour before vacuuming it with your vacuum cleaner.

 - Check the area and make sure all the stains and smells are gone.

-Commercial cleaners are often advertised as pet-friendly, but it’s crucial to read the label first.
-Also, ensure that the commercial carpet cleaner is non-toxic.
+Commercial cleaners are often advertised as pet-friendly, but reading the label first is crucial.
+Also, ensure that the cleaner is non-toxic.
 You can buy carpet cleaning solutions that are free of chlorine.

 4. Using Enzymatic Cleaner

-Enzyme cleaners are special cleaners that help remove cat poop stains and smells from carpets.
+Enzyme cleaners are special formulas that help remove cat poop stains and smells from carpets.
 They come in various forms, some of which you can make with products around your home.

 The most common drawback of enzymatic cleaners is that they’re more expensive than other cleaning products.
-But if you go with the powder version, it can last for a long time, so your investment will pay off in the end.
+But if you go with the powdered version, it can last a long time.

 - Carpet brush or broom